Paradigm4/elastic_resource_groups/README.md

 ## 2.1 Test Data and Query

-What we really have in mind is an complex workflow, perhaps a monte-carlo simulation driven by [stream](https://github.com/Paradigm4/stream).
+What we really have in mind is a complex workflow, perhaps a monte-carlo simulation driven by [stream](https://github.com/Paradigm4/stream).
 But we'll use a very simple example for brevity.
 We create a vector of 600M numbers between 0 and 19:
 ```bash
 $ iquery -anq "store(build(<val:double> [i=1:600000000,1000000,0], random()%20), test_array)"
 Query was executed successfully